-Additionally, for GPA Fund, Harding Loevner assesses and classifies a company's progress towards Paris Alignment annually, considering whether certain foundational elements are in place (climate governance, a decarbonization strategy, and emissions disclosure), encouraging companies to commit to net zero, and tracking company progress toward achieving specific targets.
+Additionally, for GPA Fund, Harding Loevner assesses and classifies a company's progress towards Paris Alignment annually, considering whether companies have either established initial climate disclosure or governance, or had emissions at a level that did not present alignment concerns, encouraging companies to commit to net zero, and tracking company progress toward achieving specific targets.
 Companies that fail to make progress towards Paris Alignment over time are considered for disinvestment.